4 Reasons to Celebrate The Norwegian National Day in the Country's Capital Of Oslo

 3. You get to see national costumes from all over Norway

 The Norwegian national costume, the bunad, is a beautiful traditional garment that takes time and skill to design.
 Covered in intricate hand-embroidered patterns on beautiful natural shades of woollen fabric, embellished with specific jewellery and headdresses; the bunads are truly a lovely and unique sight.
 Every Norwegian district has their own historic bunad.
-On 17th of May it's custom to wear your bunad: it indicates where in Norway your family is from.
-Oslo is an international as well as national melting-pot: On our National Day you’ll see the huge range of stunning bunads on both men and women.
+On 17th of May it's custom to wear your bunad: It indicates where in Norway your family is from.
+Oslo is an international as well as national melting-pot: On our National Day, you’ll see the huge range of stunning bunads on both men and women.

 Norwegian outfits